-EMX’s Sigdal project is a magmatic nickel-copper (cobalt) system located near the town of Prestfoss in Bukerud in southern Norway within a historic nickel mining area.
+EMX’s Sigdal project is located near the town of Prestfoss in Bukerud in southern Norway within a historic nickel mining area.
 The area is underexplored with little modern exploration.

 Mineralization is associated with mafic to ultra-mafic rocks intruded by granites then complexly folded.
 Coarse-grained sulfide recrystallization occurred due to a high-grade metamorphic overprint during the Svecogegnian Orogeny (1600-1450 Ma).
 Structures are located along a regional scale fault and focus fluid flow that are related to fold events.